mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Compute an EncryptedKeyPackage object that encapsulates the `init_secret` for the current epoch and the path secret for the common ancestor.

-* Construct a Welcome message from the encrypted GroupInfo object and the encrypted key packages.
+* Construct a Welcome message from the encrypted GroupInfo object, the encrypted key packages and, optionally, a PSK.

 A member of the group applies a Commit message by taking the following steps: